 AVID is an exciting program that supports students in enhancing their educational outcomes and preparing students for a university education.
 The AVID elective has a strong emphasis on collaborative problem solving, inquiry and study skills.
-Tutors from Victoria University will support students in the AVID elective.
+Students participate in tutorials, whereby they identify a point of confusion from their course work, and use critical thinking and questioning skills to solve the issue.
 Students who are interested in enrolling in the Year 9 AVID program, even if they have not completed the Year 8 program, need to obtain an application form from their Campus Principal.
 Students will be required to attend a formal interview to determine their suitability for the program.